ag0097/Deaf-Sign-Language-Recognition/README.md

 <h3>Approach</h3>
 Here we used and applied the concept of transfer learning. <br>
 A pre trained VGG16 model is used to create the structure and then convolution layers are changed accordingly.<br>
+We tested the model on test dataset and then it was put to real time usage and was tested on webcam images. <br>
+The webcam captured the users hand notation and predicted the symbol shown by the user. <br>

 <h3>Result Snapshots</h3>